guxm2021/ECBNN/README.md

 #### Multi-view Lip Reading
 * We followed the paper *End-to-End Multi-View Lipreading, S. Petridis, Y. Wang, Z. Li, M. Pantic.
 British Machine Vision Conference.
 London, September 2017* to download and process the dataset.
-For your convenience, we also upload our processed [OuluVS2 dataset](https://drive.google.com/drive/folders/1tIahsionfO_lSEvJUnAdyA-IDQbb5KIc?usp=sharing).
-You can put the data as follows:
+Currently, the official download page does not work.
+You may contact Guoying Zhao (guoying.zhao@oulu.fi) to get a copy of the dataset.
+After downloading, you can put the data as follows:

 ```
 OuluVS2